Tabares2003/carrito-react/README.md

-Simple shopping cart made with react, context and sass.
+Simple shopping cart made with REACT, context and SASS.

 ###